 With a commitment to evolving with modern educational demands, we are expanding our campus network, integrating new technology in our classrooms, and designing new courses to meet the needs of our current and future students.

 We aim to open new campuses every year and expand our partnerships to include tech and digital innovation, import/export logistics, and deepen our network of startups and entrepreneurs.

-An alumni network is being built as we celebrate Geneva Business School's 25th anniversary.
-By the time we celebrate our 50th, the alumni network will be established in over 50 countries creating a professional and social hub, offering a business incubator of passionate, responsible leaders in their field.
+An alumni network is growing rapidly as we celebrate over 25 years of Geneva Business School.
+By the time we celebrate our 50th anniversary, the alumni network will be established in over 50 countries creating a professional and social hub, offering a business incubator of passionate, responsible leaders in their field.